Palais Coburg

 Palais Coburg, also known as Palais Saxe-Coburg, is a palace in Vienna, Austria.
 It was owned by the Kohary branch of the House of Saxe-Coburg and Gotha.

 Palais Coburg was designed in 1839 by architect Karl Schleps in Neoclassical style, and built from 1840 to 1845 by Prince Ferdinand of Saxe-Coburg and Gotha atop the Braunbastei (Brown Bastion), a part of the Vienna city defences dating to 1555.
 It is nicknamed the Spargelburg ("castle of asparagus") for its central portico with many freestanding columns.

-Its last private owner was Sarah Aurelia Halasz, morganatic widow of a prince, who lived there with her family.
+Its last private owner was Sarah Aurelia Halasz, morganatic widow of Prince Philipp Sachsen-Coburg, who lived there with her family.
 The owners sold the palace in the 1970s and today is a luxury five star boutique hotel after extensive renovations.
 The palatial hotel has 33 suites and it was the venue for the Iran nuclear deal signed on 14 July 2015.